-Having reviewed the funding facilities available to the School together with the expected ongoing demand for places and the School's projected cash flows, the Governors have a reasonable expectation that the School has adequate resources to continue its activities for the foreseeable future and consider that there were no material uncertainties over the School's financial viability.
-Accordingly, they also continue to adopt the going concern basis in preparing the financial statements as outlined in the Statement of Accounting and Reporting Responsibilities on page 13.
+Having reviewed the impacts of Covid-19 on the School's operations and finances, and taking into consideration the funding facilities available to the School together with the expected ongoing demand for places and the School's projected cash flows, the Governors have a reasonable expectation that the School has adequate resources to continue its activities for the foreseeable future and consider that there were no material uncertainties over the School's financial viability.

+Accordingly, they also continue to adopt the going concern basis in preparing the financial statements as outlined in the Statement of Accounting and Reporting Responsibilities on page 14.